MicrosoftDocs/SupportArticles-docs/support/windows-server/support-tools/scripts-to-retrieve-profile-age.md

 Windows 10, version 1809, Windows Server 2019 (version 1809), and later versions change how the profile age is determined and remove the reliance on the modified timestamp of the *ntuser.dat* file.
 Windows now uses timestamped registry values to represent the load time, unload time, and possible cleanup time.
 The *ntuser.dat* timestamp is now used as a fallback decision.

-The following registry values track the last load of the profile by the profile service, and are used to validate the **Unload** and **Cleanup** values:
+The following registry values track the last load of the profile by the profile service and are used to validate the **Unload** and **Cleanup** values:

 - **LocalProfileLoadTimeLow**
 - **LocalProfileLoadTimeHigh**